Wednesdays through August

 Tuesday, July 31

 Blue Tuesday Democratic Lunch and Forum: 11:30 a.m., Starfire Golf Club Restaurant, 11500 N. Hayden Road, Scottsdale.
-The scheduled speakers will be Former Phoenix Mayor Greg Stanton, who is a candidate for U.S. Congress in District 9, and Diane Post, who will be speaking on “Defense of Caged Children.”
+The scheduled speakers will be former Phoenix Mayor Greg Stanton, who is a candidate for U.S. Congress in District 9, and Diane Post, who will be speaking on “Defense of Caged Children.”
 Luncheon cost is $23, which includes tip.
 Cash only please.
-Information: email@example.com or 480-849-7194.
+Reservations must be made by Thursday, July 26, at email@example.com or 480-849-7194.

 Monday, Aug.
 6